cysouw/diathesis/text/c09_adverbials.md

 ### [ NL | Np ] *wund-* Reflexive intransitive delocative {#sec:adverbial-reflexive-location-drop}

-Some intransitives with obligatory location, like *liegen* 'to lie' [@next a,b] can be used without this location when a preverbial is added [@next c].
+Some intransitives with obligatory location, like *liegen* 'to lie' [@next a,b] can be used without this location when a resultative is added [@next c].
 However, this delocative needs an additional reflexive pronoun [@next d].
 This diathesis is only attested with the resultative *wund-* 'sore'.

 ::: ex
 a.
 Der Patient liegt auf dem Bett.